madebykind/madebykind-v3/content/work/bookmark.md

   ## A simple user-friendly, help centre

-  Instead of a chatbot, which didn’t feel like it suited the user's needs.
-We created a user-friendly help center with clear categories, concise language, and an intuitive search function.
+  We recognised that a chatbot didn’t fully meet the user’s needs, so we designed a user-friendly help centre with clear categories, concise language, and an intuitive search function.
 Including FAQs and multimedia resources like video tutorials made information easily accessible.
 Curated content and internal feedback loops ensured the help center was relevant and based on previous enquiries, aiming to improve user satisfaction and reduce support requests.

   </div>
 </div>